Skip to main content

 On-site generation with the Watter system

-The Watter system is an in situ disinfection technology.
-In situ is Latin for on-site.
+The Watter System is an in-situ disinfection technology.
+In-situ is Latin for on-site.
 By producing your disinfectant on site yourself, you thereby eliminate a number of links in the process, by making purchase, storage and transport of the normally hazardous substances unnecessary.
 A big step forward in sustainability!
 And because our system, through electrolysis, produces the disinfectant using water and salt as raw materials, the process is more environmentally friendly and sustainable than other disinfection methods.

 Pay attention to the application